butternetwork/butterjs-sdk/README.md

 // Provider format
 type ButterJsonRpcProvider = {
     chainId: number;
+    // note here should provide the RPC URL for MAP Relay Chain,
-    url?: string; // use default if not presented
+    // since all the fee info is stored on MAP Relay Chain url?: string; // use default if not presented,
 };

 // return type
 interface ButterFee {
     feeToken: BaseCurrency; // fee currency to charge, usally in the format of source token
     amount: string; // amount to charge
-    feeDistribution?: ButterFeeDistribution; // fee distribution }
+    feeDistribution?: ButterFeeDistribution; // fee distribution, only swap has this field, bridge does not any distribution }

 type ButterFeeDistribution = {